 Scope and Contents

-The papers consist primarily of the "930 completed interview schedules about women's experiences of rape, incest, extrafamilial child sexual abuse, etc." done in 1978 under the direction of Russell at the Institute for Social Analysis, the results formed the core material for her 1986 publication, "The Secret Trauma: Incest in the Lives of Girls and Women."Interviewee names and identifying information is not included in the schedules.
-A small amount of biographical material about Diana Russell is also included in the final box.
+Professional materials include book, speech, and article drafts and copies; correspondence, both with fellow activists and colleagues at Mills College; grant applications; conference materials; and recordings of Russell’s media appearances.
+The papers most prominently feature Russell’s research and interviews with victims of sexual violence, including a large study conducted in South Africa and 930 completed interview schedules about women's experiences of rape, incest, extrafamilial child sexual abuse, and other sexual violence. done in 1978 under the direction of Russell at the Institute for Social Analysis, the results of which formed the core material for her 1986 publication, "The Secret Trauma: Incest in the Lives of Girls and Women.”

 Conditions Governing Access

 At the direction of the donor, all materials in this collection will be closed to research until January 2027.
 In addition, any research interviews conducted by Russell with women that discuss their sexual assaults wherein the identities of research subjects are revealed will be closed to research until 75 years after the interview was conducted.